 It was only a 150 km drive from Exmouth to Coral Bay.
 As we spent more time in Western Australia we learned it is a very dry state without trees at least in the northern part of it.
 The roads are very boring and surrounded by emptiness.
 Only small shrubs are visible from the road.

-They also offer glass bottom boat tours, diving tours, stingray snorkel tours, whale and shark watching tours and quad bike and sailing tours.
+They also offer glass-bottom boat tours, diving tours, stingray snorkel tours, whale and shark watching tours and quad bike and sailing tours.

 The turquoise, clear water is warm all year round.
 The reef is 40 meters from the beach so it is a matter of wearing your snorkelling gear and entering the water.
-The snorkeling is great.
+The snorkelling is great.

 Coral Bay – busy but beautiful

-Once we arrived in Ningaloo Coral Bay Resort we got a first surprise – no sites were available.
+Once we arrived in Ningaloo Coral Bay Resort we got the first surprise – no sites were available.
 The resort also offers villas, cabins and houses but there was something we were not interested in.
 We also knew there is no free Coral Bay camping around.

 Damn, if we knew we would have called them and booked in advance.

 Make an early booking if you know your next destination is a popular spot, especially in a tourist season (May – October in Northern Australia).

 Next day, 7 am in the morning we rushed to the reception begging for more days.
 Fortunately, some people left and we were able to extend our stay.
 That would be a big miss if we could not explore Coral Bay.